IMHafzan/Chatbot_for-mental-health/README.md

 Instructions to Run the Project

-Prepare Data:
+Prepare Data
 Ensure intents.json is in the data/ directory.

-Install Dependencies:
+Install Dependencies
 pip install torch transformers scikit-learn

-Train the Model:
+Train the Model
 python scripts/train_chatbot.py

-Run the Chatbot:
+Run the Chatbot
 python scripts/run_chatbot.py

-Chat with the Bot:
+Chat with the Bot
 Type your message and interact with the chatbot.
 Type 'quit' to exit the conversation.